Faculty for the Department of Educational Leadership and Policy

 Specializes in urban education from a sociological and multicultural perspective, with a focus on minority youth in schools, particularly at the K-12 level.

 Serves as the Associate Director for Student Learning and Development and researches post-qualitative and post-structuralist methodologies, discourse analysis, and gender performance.

 Expertise in Title IV policy and administration and higher education fundraising.
 Focused on issues of college affordability, under-represented student recruitment, and donor relations.

-Examines P-20 education, the role of university- community partnerships, and the ways that identity and experience shape policy and opportunity structures.
+Examines P-20 education, the role of university- community partnerships, city and community resiliency, and the ways that identity and experience shape policy and opportunity structures.